Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 How to Find Your APN / Parcel ID in Pasco County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, don't worry.
 In Pasco County, the APN is often the cleanest way to identify vacant land.

 Start with the Pasco County Property Appraiser.
 Most owners can search by owner name, map, or parcel details to locate the parcel record.